p2/OAuth2/README.md

 4. Try to use the refresh token to get a new access token, if it fails
 5. Start the OAuth2 dance by using the `authConfig` settings to determine how to display an authorize screen to the user

-Your `oauth2` instance will use an automatically created `NSURLSession` using an `ephemeralSessionConfiguration()` configuration for its requests, exposed on `oauth2.session`.
+Your `oauth2` instance will use an automatically created `URLSession` using an `ephemeralSessionConfiguration()` configuration for its requests, exposed on `oauth2.session`.
 You can set `oauth2.sessionConfiguration` to your own configuration, for example if you'd like to change timeout values.
 You can also set `oauth2.sessionDelegate` to your own session delegate if you like.